-The Importance of CLM
+The Importance of Client Lifecycle Management in

 A better understanding of CLM and its integration into your client onboarding process also allows you to use information about where your clients want to go to advance your product, creating more and better features or offerings to meet those needs.

-Using Onboarding to Improve CLM
+Using Client Onboarding to Improve Client Lifecycle Management

-During your onboarding process for new financial clients, you are required to conduct certain checks and reviews:
+During your customer onboarding process for new financial clients, you are required to conduct certain checks and reviews:

 - KYC – Know Your Customer